COHHIO/COHHIO_HMIS/README.md

 0. Be sure you have the following directories in your R project:
    * data (to keep your HUD CSV files and whatever other data you will use)
    * images (see 4.)
-1. Download and unzip the HUD CSV export into the data directory of the R Studio project.
+1. Download and unzip your HUD CSV export into the data directory of the R Studio project.
 2. Run and save the RMisc report in .xlsx format to the data directory of this project.
-3. Run the first script, beginning with 00_...R, then the other scripts that begin with a number, incrementally by the number.
+3. Run 00_a_script_to_rule_them_all.R, which will run all the other scripts that begin with a number.
-4. Doing 3. will create 1 .RData file per script that you run and drop it in the images folder.
+4. Doing 3. will create a .RData image file for each script that runs and drop it in the images folder.
 5. Your other projects (like R minor or R minor elevated) each have data folders with symbolic links in them, each pointing to any relevant .RData files.

 This will one day be written as a package, hopefully.